 When it comes to vegetables, go with a seasonal selection.
 Consider oven-roasted asparagus spears served with lemon wedges, a medley of pan sautéed yellow and green squash or steamed broccoli with a decadent cheese sauce.

 Other great side dishes to try (if you haven’t already) include: dauphinoise potatoes, orange-glazed rolls, homemade banana bread, honey-glazed carrots or gluten-free cinnamon roll bites work great for any bunch menu.

 More recipes to browse for inspiration:

 During the meal, offer your guests a cold drink, even if they are lingering over their coffee bar creation.
 Iced water with a trio of lemon, orange and lime slices, fresh squeezed orange-tangerine juice, a fruity red wine sangria cocktail or classic mimosas will always be greatly appreciated.

-For the kids, serve up ice-cold a2 Milk® in 2% Chocolate or Whole with a swirl of strawberry syrup.
+For the kids, serve up ice cold a2 Milk® 2% Chocolate or Whole with a swirl of strawberry syrup.
 Use frosty glass mugs for the teenagers (perfectly Instagram-able).

 Let’s get this party started!
 After you choose a date for your Sunday brunch, start a shopping list.
 Visit the farmers market for the freshest produce and splurge on locally raised meats.
-If you haven’t yet used a2 Milk® to make your baked goods, egg dishes, or to add to your guests’ beverages for a healthy dairy option that’s easier on digestion, find it in a location near you by searching through our online store locator here!
+Use a2 Milk® to make your baked goods, egg dishes, or to add to your guests’ beverages. a2 Milk® is a healthy dairy option that’s easier on digestion and may help some avoid discomfort.
+Find it in a location near you by searching our online store locator here!